joshgollaher/tinyjs/README.md

 - Runtime: Implements the interpreter and supporting code.

 Things I'm still implementing:
-- Bytecode generator & VM
+- Bytecode generator & register-based VM
 - Operator precedence (using shunting yard)
 - Classes
 - Better error handling (and storing the source span for each AST node)